spcourse/python/en/basics/index.md

 Did you notice that decimals are denoted in the American Style (with a point instead of a comma)?
 This is the case for most programming languages.

+## Whole numbers and rounding

+In Python, you can convert a floating-point number (a decimal) to a whole number using the `int()` function.
+This function simply removes the decimal part, effectively truncating the float rather than rounding it.
+For example, `int(3.9)` will return `3`.

+If you want to round a number to the nearest whole number, you can use the `round()` function.
+This will round to the nearest integer, with .5 values rounding towards the nearest even number for consistency.
+For instance, `round(3.5)` returns `4` and `round(2.5)` returns `2`.

+You can also use `round()` to round a floating-point number to a specified number of decimal places.
+For example, `round(3.14159265359, 2)` will round the number to two decimal places: `3.14`.

 ## User input

 Besides having your program printing to the user, you can also ask for input from the user.
 This way you can write **interactive programs** that can perform calculations based on user provided values.
 Python comes with a variety of different functions to prompt for input.
 One of which is `input()`, which can be used as shown below: